SLIIT-R25-002/HeatScape/README.md

 ## 🔍 Individual Research Questions & Objectives

+### 🖼️ Image Analysis (Team Member 1)
+- **Research Question**: How can image segmentation be used to classify materials and surfaces contributing to UHI?
+- **Objectives**:
+  - Design a mobile app for image capture and automatic segmentation.
+  - Identify surface types (e.g., concrete, vegetation, asphalt) from photos.
+  - Store and manage segmented data for IoT integration and analysis.

 ### 🔧 IoT & Navigation (Sachinthaka Ayeshmantha)
 - **Research Question**: How can SLAM and thermal imaging be integrated in a mobile IoT device for efficient, automated temperature mapping of urban environments?
 - **Objectives**: